-Hint: Slide 43 in "Biomolecular structure (including protein structure)" contains examples of amino acid properties.
+Hint: Slide 42 in "Biomolecular structure (including protein structure)" contains examples of amino acid properties.

-Exercise 4: Compute per-residue-pair energy functions for all pairs of residue types by running > python statistical_potential.py compute
+Exercise 4: Compute per-residue-pair energy functions for all pairs of residue types by running > python statistical\potential.py compute

-This will plot all of the energy functions and write them to a file called "energies.txt" in the "starter_code" directory.
+This will plot all of the energy functions and write them to a file called "energies.txt" in the "starter\code" directory.
 You don't have to submit the "energies.txt" file for this exercise, but "energies.txt" is required for the upcoming questions.
+Test cases are not relevant for this question.